How to Choose a Capacity Planning Tool

 Anybody with a dartboard can claim they have a capacity planning tool.
-Unfortunately, companies selling dartboards for capacity planning aren't likely to be very honest about the sophistication of their tools.
+Unfortunately, companies selling dartboards for capacity planning aren't likely to be very honest about the sophistication or accuracy of their tools.
 Buyer beware.

 Accuracy in capacity planning helps balance IT risk and health.